JuliaHoepler/MT_JH/README.md

 ### 📁 IST-3 Data

-This folder contains data and scripts related to the IST-3 stroke study.
+This folder contains data, code and results such as plots related to the IST-3 data.

 📌 The structure and code organization are analogous to the *Heart Failure Prediction Data* folder, including synthesizer scripts, evaluation code, and results.